LisiLisenok/Chime/howto.md

 	"timers": ["name of first timer", "..." "name of nth timer"] }
 ```
-Where 'timers' array contains `String`s with names of deleted timers.
+Where 'timers' array contains `String`s with names of actually deleted timers.

 -------------